io-gui/io/readme.md

 ### Data Biding ###

-This is a simple and powerfull feature designed to be used inside templates.
-You can data bind properties to children using `this.bind([propName])` function.
+This is a simple yet powerful feature designed to be used inside templates.
+You can data-bind properties to children using `this.bind([propName])` function.
-Keep in mind that this only works with IoElement-based children and properties defined in properties getter.
+Keep in mind that this only works with IoElement-based children their properties.
 In other words, binding to native HTML elements will not work.

 ```javascript
 this.template([